hudson-and-thames/arbitragelab/docs/source/time_series_approach/ou_optimal_threshold_bertram.rst

 .. math::
     \sigma_s(a,\ m,\ c) = \frac{{r(a,\ m,\ c)}^2{V[T]}}{{E[T]}^3}

 where :math:`r(a,\ m,\ c) = (m − a − c)` gives the continuously compound rate of return for a single trade accounting for transaction cost.

 Optimal Strategies
 ##################

-To calculate an optimal trading strategy, we seek to choose a optimal entry and exit thresholds that maximise the expected return or the Sharpe ratio per unit of time for a given transaction cost/risk free rate.
+To calculate an optimal trading strategy, we seek to choose optimal entry and exit thresholds that maximise the expected return or the Sharpe ratio per unit of time for a given transaction cost/risk-free rate.

 This paper shows that the maximum expected return/Sharpe ratio occurs when :math:`(m - \theta)^2 = (a - \theta)^2`.
 Since we have assumed that :math:`a < m`, this implies that :math:`m = 2\theta − a`.
-Therefore, for a given transaction cost/risk free rate, the following equation can be maximized to find optimal :math:`a` and :math:`m`.
+Therefore, for a given transaction cost/risk-free rate, the following equation can be maximized to find optimal :math:`a` and :math:`m`.

 .. math::
     \mu^*_s(a, c) = \frac{r(a, 2\theta − a, c)}{E [T]}